 In male-dominated industries, women are disproportionately more likely to be victims of some form of sexual harassment at work.
 In 2017, only 16.5% of sexual harassment charges filed with the Equal Employment Opportunity Commission (EEOC) came from men.

-The fact that more than 80% of sexual harassment cases were reported by women is a huge cause for alarm and one of the reasons why work in male-dominated industries could be more challenging for women.
+The fact that more than 80% of sexual harassment cases were reported by women is a huge cause for alarm and one of the reasons why working in male-dominated industries could be more challenging for women.

-Even when not necessarily sexual in nature, sex/gender-based discrimination is also very present at the workplace.
+Even when not necessarily sexual in nature, sex/gender-based discrimination is also very present in the workplace.
 Gender-based harassment most often targets women, transgender people, and gender non-conforming or non-binary people.
 This type of harassment usually involves frequent and severe usage of derogatory terms aimed at women and other gender minorities in the workplace.

 The Pay Gap